 Visit our PFAS Regulations page to learn more about the latest actions.

 With the EPA proposing to designate certain PFAS as hazardous substances under CERCLA and RCRA, including PFAS in your site assessments is more important than ever.
 Pace® partners with environmental consultants to help them develop a comprehensive ESA program that can limit their clients’ liability concerns.
-If testing is required, we offer testing services across a variety of matrices that may be impacted by industrial activity, including waste materials, industrial and consumer products, AFFF, sludge and biosolids, soil, sediment, ash, groundwater, surface water, wastewater, landfill leachate, and local biota.
+We offer testing services across a variety of matrices that may be impacted by industrial activity, including waste materials, industrial and consumer products, AFFF, sludge and biosolids, soil, sediment, ash, groundwater, surface water, wastewater, landfill leachate, and local biota.
+Refer to our test methods page for more information or request a meeting with one of our PFAS experts for assistance in developing a strategic sampling plan.

 To create a successful PFAS project plan, you need to gather information from your client.
 We’ve compiled a list of essential questions to ask when planning a PFAS project.
 We also provide insights into how your clients’ responses can impact your project plans.